 Peréz himself, 98 years old when we interviewed him, was full of fascinating stories of his life in Spain, in Hawaii, and in California.
 We enriched the documentary with on-location footage from all three places, and with interviews from descendants of the original immigrants.

-1 hour, color, SD, closed captions; produced/directed and hosted by Eve A. Ma.
+1 hour, color, SD, closed captions; produced/directed by Eve A. Ma; Jaime Cader is the host.
 In English.

 These are interview shows enriched with on-location footage that examine people of seven different ethnic and cultural backgrounds.
 We interviewed people from the following communities: African American, Bulgarian, Native American, Mexican, Swedish American, Hmong, and Persian.
 There are several hosts: Hershell West, Jeff Schoenhard, and Eve A. Ma.